robert-westenberger/knowledgebase/fake-os.md

   * Older SNES era RPGs like final fantasy, chrono trigger, secret of mana

 ## Icons
 For icons, there is a lot of room for artistic / designer interpretation here.
 ### Required Icons
 * Icon representing a computer
 * Icon representing a folder
 * Icon representing a folder with documents inside
 * Icon representing "system preferences" (so like a cog, or a folder with tools on it or something like that)
 * Icon representing a text document
+* Icon representing a text editor
 * Icon representing a spreadsheet
 * Icon representing a submenu (for the start menu)
 * Icon representing "help"